 If the violation of trade secrets results from the breach of a confidentiality agreement, there are also contractual claims on which the claims can also be and are typically based.

 13. What criteria are used to establish the courts’ jurisdiction over trade-secret disputes?
 Are there any specialist courts for the resolution of trade-secret disputes?

-The Federal States are empowered to assign jurisdiction to one Regional Court by decree for the districts of several Regional Courts to establish specialist courts for the resolution of trade-secret disputes.
+The federal states are empowered to assign jurisdiction to one regional court by decree for the districts of several regional courts to establish specialist courts for the resolution of trade-secret disputes.

 14. What is the typical format and timetable of proceedings?

-For the main proceedings one may expect a first instance decision within some 12 months and a decision upon appeal within six to eight months.
+For the main proceedings, one may expect a first instance decision within some 12 months and a decision upon appeal within six to eight months.

 However, owing to the federal structure of the German court system and the heterogeneity among the competent courts there may be substantial differences regarding duration.
 The main factor having an impact on duration is probably the complexity of the facts.
-Factually complex technical trade secret misappropriation cases may have a considerably longer duration, especially, if there is a need for the court to appoint an expert and to hear a large number of witnesses of fact.
+Factually complex technical trade secret misappropriation cases may have a considerably longer duration, especially if there is a need for the court to appoint an expert and to hear a large number of witnesses of the fact.

 15. What limitation periods apply for trade-secret misappropriation claims?